The Great Stem Cell Divide

 When you are in utero, surrounded by the amniotic sac and fluid, you are growing very rapidly as a result of the nutrition provided by the cells of your mother.
 The reason you are not rejected—despite the fact that half of your cells are foreign to your mother’s body—is because the amniotic tissue produces specialized stem cells.
 These suppress inflammation and modify the immune system.
 They are antimicrobial and potently anabolic.
 You grow quickly, protected by these magical cells and the growth factors they produce.

-As a therapeutic source for injured tissues and arthritic knees, adult stem cells and growth factors suppress inflammation and orchestrate tissue repair.
+As a therapeutic source for injured tissues and arthritic knees, adult stem-cell-derived cells and growth factors suppress inflammation and orchestrate tissue repair.
 These cells can be harvested from your bone marrow, although the number of cells available is small.
 Only your central bones, such as your pelvis, have any significant amount at all.
-They can also be harvested from your fat; which, since it is very vascular, has far more cells (though not very many of the fat cells are believed to be true stem cells).
+They can also be harvested from your fat; which, since it is very vascular, has far more cells.

-The older you are, the fewer active stem cells you have.
+The older you are, the fewer stem cells you have.
 Your peripheral blood has lots of cells, but not stem cells.
 However, it does have platelets, which have abundant growth factors within them.
-These growth factors (in what is called PRP) can be concentrated and injected, though it is doubted they have the wide variety of healing powers possessed by stem cells.
+These growth factors (in what is called PRP) can be concentrated and injected.

 Each of the cell harvesting techniques has risks and benefits.
 More pain is associated with bone marrow aspirates and more soft tissue complications with fat aspirates.
 The various technologies used to concentrate them all provide varying numbers of cells and growth factors.